Triz22/final-project/README.md

 - Logout -> logout.html in django accounts
 - Login -> login.html in django accounts
 - Register -> Signup.html in django accounts

+- I used coolors to check the contrasting for my page and initially I received a low result so I increased the brightness of my elements against the dark background.

 ###### Unit Testing